Siphon880gh/devbrain/3D Modeling, Game Development, VR-AR, Virtual Production/_Blender/Shaping - Polygon count INCReasing/Polybuild to add more visual shapes.md

+Polybuild can increase polygon count if you use it to extend the surfaces and shapes of your  model

 Easily add another face from an edge, whether it's a triangular or a rectangular face.
 As you add face after face, because each new face extended from a prior edge, they're connected together.
 Great for creating a complex cover over a model or for creating an architectural model or base model* from scratch.
 \*Base model from which you will sculpture from to add more organic round shapes and curves.

 Polybuild is usually toggled between polybuild and normal editing:
 - Adding more vertexes that are filled with continuous mesh: Press w to switch back to tweak, then add vertex with CTRL+LMB in an empty space, then select that new vertex and two vertexes of a nearby edge.
 Then press F to fill the face.
 Switch back to Polybuild to resume new faces.
 - Distorting a face to desired shape: Press w to switch back to tweak, then select vertex (press 1), then G and move into new distortion, click to commit.
 Switch back to Polybuild to resume new faces.
+- Recommend setting up shortcuts to easily switch between Polybuild and other tools such as Tweaking: [[Polybuild Setup - Shortcut]]

 Theory:
 Polybuilding is actually a streamlined way to extrude edge (for rectangular face) and to fill a new vertex with two nearby vertexes (for a triangular face) but in a create-and-connect way.